 May 2016.
 We are equally happy to announce the installation of a similar bee nest at RAF Cosford and just as soon as approval is given, the nest will be populated with more bee pupae from RAF Shawbury.
 Below are Miss Stacey Mellor, Deputy MCCO and Dave Jones, Station Environmental Protection Officer.
 We are currently in negotiation with the Church of England and hope to be able to secure a small area of Glebe Land in Albrighton village alongside RAF Cosford, where we can ultimately sow another bespoke bee meadow, similar to that at Shawbury.

 Praise Bee working with the Church of England

-The Bishop of Shrewsbury, The Rt Revd Mark Rylands, loading bee pupae into the new design bee nest in his garden this year, kindly donated by RAF Shawbury.
+The Bishop of Shrewsbury, The Rt Revd Mark Rylands, loading bee pupae into the new design bee nest in his garden last year, kindly donated by RAF Shawbury.

 April 2016.
 With the blessing of Bishop Mark Rylands and from the bees we have bred last year at St George's Church in Shrewsbury, we are now working with the WI to distribute these bee pupae with new nests in North Shropshire.
 The images below show some members of Shawbury WI with St Mary's Church in Shawbury, where there is now a new colony of Mason bees.
 Their numbers are set to increase once we have sown the new bee meadow on the church Glebe Land kindly supported by RAF Shawbury.
 Additional bee colonies have also now been set up outside churches at Moreton Corbet, Stanton and Astley.